Georgian College

 Georgian College is a College of Applied Arts and Technology in Ontario, Canada.
-It has 13,000 full-time students, including 4,500 international students from 85 countries, across seven campuses, the largest being in Barrie.
+It has more than 13,500 full-time students, including over 5,500 international students from 92 countries.

 History

 The college was established during the formation of Ontario's college system in 1967.
 Colleges of Applied Arts and Technology were established on May 21, 1965, when the Ontario system of public colleges was created.